robertkozub/robertkozub/CV.md

 ![CV Logo](https://robertkozub.github.io/images/cv.png)

 # About Me
 > My name is Bobby and I am currently a GIS Specialist for the North Central Texas Council of Governments.
-I am also pursing my MS in Geospatial Information Science from the University of Texas at Dallas.
-In my studies so far, I have emphasized taking courses related to Programming, Data Science/Analysis, and Remote Sensing.
-I hope to pursue a career in Geospatial Engineering, Software Engineering, or Data Science in the near future.
+I completed my Master of Science in Geospatial Information Science from the University of Texas at Dallas in December 2023.

 # Experience
 > ### GIS Specialist III, North Central Texas Council of Governments (NCT9-1-1)
 > ##### April 2022 - Present
 >> Collect, maintain, and QA/QC GIS data to coalesce into the Public Safety Enterprise GIS environment.
 Position requires a close working relationship with the Regional Addressing Authority in several of the NCT9-1-1 counties.
 This position supports the on-going expansion and improvement of GIS services within NCT9-1-1.
+Additional responsibilities include managing the Regional GeoData Quality Control and Remote Sensing/Imagery programs.

 > ### Transportation Planner II, North Central Texas Council of Governments
 > ##### May 2020 - April 2022